-Treat as Copy Plan File Target Process Item Description Plan File Target action in another plan file process.
+Plan File Target action in another plan file process.
+This means that when you start this pro the individual plan codes are not started.
+Instead, as plan files are copied to file group as a result of the copy plan files action, the copied plan files are Item Description Plan File Target Optional.
+If enabled, the process is treated as the target of a copy plan files action in another plan file process.
 This means that when you start this process, the individual plan codes are not started.
 Instead, as plan files are copied to this file group as a result of the copy plan files action, the copied plan files are automatically started in this process.
+For more information, see Copying plan files when a process step is completed.